Roland Hermann: Life

 Born in Bochum, Hermann studied at the University of Freiburg, the Hochschule für Musik Mainz and the Musikhochschule Frankfurt.
 He completed his vocal training with Margarete von Winterfeldt, Paul Lohmann and Flaminio Contini.
 In 1961 he was awarded third prize in the ARD International Music Competition.

 Hermann made his opera debut as Count Almaviva in Mozart's Le nozze di Figaro at the Theater Trier in 1967.
 He became a member of the ensemble of the Opernhaus Zürich in 1968, with guest contracts to the Bavarian State Opera in Munich and the Cologne Opera.
 He appeared at the Teatro Colón in Buenos Aires as Jochanaan in Salome by Richard Strauss in 1974, as Pollux in Rameau's Castor et Pollux at the Oper Frankfurt in 1980, as Golaud in Debussy's Pelléas et Mélisande at La Scala in Milan in 1986, and appeared also in Paris and Berlin, among others.
-Engagements as a soloist with orchestras and as lieder singer led him to concert halls in Europe, the United States where he made his debut with the New York Philharmonic Orchestra in 1983, and to the Far East.
+Engagements as a soloist with orchestras and as lieder singer led him to concert halls in Europe, the United States where he made his debut with the New York Philharmonic in 1983, and to the Far East.